About Your Student Snapshot service

 - What time will the messages be sent to families?
 In most cases, messages will be sent on weekday afternoons and early evenings.
 Message timing is subject to change without prior notice.

 - Can I see the messages that my families are receiving?
-Yes, here is a sample calendar of messages.
-But, at this time, we are not able to provide the specific messages being sent to each family.
+Yes, there is a sample calendar of messages near the end of the "Your Student Snapshot Overview" section.
+You can also see a log of messages sent to individual parents by following these instructions:

 - What phone number will the text messages come from?
 The phone number is auto-generated by the text messaging service provider and may vary parent by parent, so it’s likely that different phone numbers will be messaging different families in your school.
 We, unfortunately, cannot provide you a set phone numbers in advance.